mitre/ironbank_release_action/README.md

 #### `ironbank_project_clone_url` (Required)

-The clone url for your Iron Bank project without the 'https' protocol in front.
+The clone url for your Iron Bank project without the 'https://' in front.

 No default value provided.